Galactic Structure and Interstellar Medium Science Working Group

 Introduction and Contact Information

 The Galactic Structure and Interstellar Medium Science Working Group [GSISM SWG] is part of the LSST Stars, Milky Way, and Local Volume Science Collaboration.
 We have a presence on the Discovery Alliance Slack workspace and an e-mail list on Google Groups.
-The GSISM SWG meets on monthly on Zoom, currently on the second Tuesday of each month at 08:00 PDT (17:00 CEST).

 Science Themes

-Stellar Populations
+Galactic Stellar Populations in the Field

-Interstellar Medium
+The Interstellar Medium

 LSST photometry of stars can be utilized to map the 3-D distribution of interstellar dust and to infer variations in properties such as grain size.
 In addition, galactic diffuse emission, including low surface brightness structures, can be mapped using multi-band broad imaging.
 Temporal changes in morphology and spectral energy distributions will also be detected in Herbig-Haro Objects and other structures.